 Bones form the scaffolding that hold the body together and allow it to move.
-But, bones have other key roles, including protecting vital organs, storing minerals, and providing an environment for creating bone marrow.
+They also help protect vital organs, store minerals, and provide an environment for creating bone marrow.
+By adulthood, humans have 206-213 bones.

 Bones are living, active tissues that the body is constantly remodeling.